 How risky is the supply chain?

-The supply chain for smart meters is considered to have a moderate risk level, which hampers buyer power.
-Despite moderate risk stemming from fluctuations in purchase costs, the inputs used in smart meter production are expected to remain widely available, preventing higher risk.
-Semiconductors and electronic components are among...
+The supply chain for smart meters is considered to have a moderate risk level, which somewhat hampers buyer power.
+Although there is some volatility in input costs, the inputs used in smart meter production are expected to remain widely available, thus preventing higher overall market risk.
+Semiconductors and electronic...
 Subscribe to learn more.